When to visit the vet?

 Preventive measures to avoid otitis media in dogs include good ear hygiene and regular check-ups by the veterinarian.
 Cleaning solutions specifically formulated for dog ears can help remove excessive earwax and dirt that could promote infections.

-Regular examinations of the ear by the veterinarian can detect early signs of infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. before they develop into otitis media.
-This is especially important in dogs that are prone to Ear infections, such as dogs with long, drooping ears or those with allergies.
+Regular ear examinations by the veterinarian can detect early signs of an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. before it develops into a middle ear infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
+This is particularly important for dogs prone to ear infections, such as dogs with long, floppy ears or those with allergies.

-Dogs should be protected from foreign bodies in the ear, for example by not playing in areas with high grass seed growth.
+Dogs should be protected from foreign bodies in the ear, for example, by not playing in areas with high grass seed growth.
 If signs of ear problems occur, a veterinarian should be consulted immediately to minimize the risk of the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. spreading to the middle ear.

 Outlook on current research